pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 Penny opines that they will just reverse history; instead of their people being on the bottom and slowly finding a way to reverse it, everyone else will be on the bottom and find a way.
 It'll never end.
 Of course they disagree.
 Their plan is perfect!
 Penny HIS 20+4, 24.
 It's like Illithids; a hive mind; a fervent belief in the perfect formation of their plan; a desire to make reality what they want it to be.

 We can do little except suggest we continue to follow each other's plan, as long as we're aligned; take down the king, then our paths diverge.
-They realise we don't really want to release Minos into their care.
+They realise we don't really want to release Mynos into their care.
 "This may not be acceptable.
 We will be back!"

 They leave.

 We suddenly realise the Innkeeper is talking next to us and kind of mid-sentence.
 He seems to think he's been talking to us; but we have no knowledge; we just kind of gloss over it and say we're all done, thank you; we'll head upstairs.

-Minos is asleep or meditating or...
+Mynos is asleep or meditating or...
 Something.
 Thorin pulls us into our other room.
 "Those guys are very dangerous.
 To allow that to go unchallenged seems even worse than having the sorcerer king.
-But I don't know if Minos is necessarily in the same 'place' as them.
+But I don't know if Mynos is necessarily in the same 'place' as them.
 He's being used as a tool."

 There *are* other people.
 A kind of Alliance.
 Renegade Mul.
 The two other Sorcerer Kings.
 We need sleep...
 Too many options...
 We will bunk up in the room with the kid, and be on Watch.
 Thorin sets up a ward sigil, and we try to sleep.